linuxfoundation/lf-podcast/README.md

 ## Listen in your Browser

 Listen to Linux Foundation podcasts in your browser by visiting [The Untold Stories of Open Source](https://podcast.linuxfoundation.org/) microsite.
+It is also available on Spotify, Apple Podcasts, Amazon Podcast, and Google Podcast, and dozens of other podcast platforms.

 ## What the project does

-The Linux Foundation Podcast Project is a public podcast, highlight projects and people using open source.
-In addition, the podcast will regularly feature updates on project from project leads and contributors
+The Linux Foundation Podcast Project is a public podcast.
+Each week, the podcast features projects and people using open source.

 ## Why the project is useful